 Changes of transportation plans will NOT be accepted over the telephone.
 Transportation changes should be sent to the teacher in writing the morning of the change.
-You may come to the school in person to hand deliver a written note or you may fax us at 334.687.1142 BEFORE 1:45 PM.
 PLEASE do not rely on e-mail messages.

 A student who lives two or more miles from the school can sign up to be a bus rider.
 Bus transportation is provided ONLY to the student's home address.
-A bus note must be issued by the school office EACH YEAR before a student may begin riding an afternoon bus.
+A bus note must be issued by the school office EACH YEAR before a student may begin riding an afternoon bus, in addition to attending mandatory parent meeting at the beginning of school.